 Monica joined Watsi on September 6th, 2013.
-Six years ago, Monica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Monica's most recent donation traveled 8,100 miles to support Sylvia, a future doctor from Kenya, to fund clubfoot repair surgery.
+Eight years ago, Monica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Monica's most recent donation traveled 7,400 miles to support SamNeang, a 50-year-old Tuk Tuk driver from Cambodia, to fund spinal surgery.